silasmariusz/atmospheric-weather-card/README.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/df6cd241-4a9e-4690-a99d-4cc90b861910" />

 Renders with a fully transparent background so it blends seamlessly into your dashboard.

+> [!IMPORTANT]
+> **Immersive mode only looks correct if the card's day/night cycle matches your dashboard theme.**
-For this to look right, you need a Home Assistant theme that switches between a light and dark background.
+> For this to look right, you need a Home Assistant theme that switches between a light and dark background.
+If you enforce a dark dashboard 24/7, the card will still render "Day Mode" when the sun is up, causing weather effects meant for bright backgrounds to look broken.
+To fix this, use `theme_entity` to sync the card with your theme, or set `mode: dark` if you use a permanently dark theme.

 <details>
 <summary><b>Example 1 — Header Integration</b></summary>